kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 - $\sum_{k=0}^{n} (-1)^{k}{n \choose k}(n-k)! \approx \frac{n!}{e}$ as the number of scenarios where no people get the correct coat.

 # 3. Discrete probability, random variables and bounds (expected value, variance, Bayes formula, Markov's inequality, Chebyshev's inequality and Chernoff bounds)
+## Comment
+Maybe do more examples instead of doing the basics
 ## Introduction
 - start by drawing a diagram for the probabilities
 ![[probability.excalidraw]]